terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/FileDownload.txt

 Definition of ViewResolver
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Setting is same as that of PDF file rendering.
+Settings are same as that of PDF file rendering.
 For details, refer to \ :ref:`viewresolver-label`\ .

 Specifying View in controller
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""